tofran/providence-docker/README.md

 - Simplified installation, reduced docker layers, image size and unecessary conplexity;
 - Removed Pawtucket;
-- Reviwed all the code and made the shell code production ready;
+- Reviwed all the code making it production ready;
 - Allow to specify the CA version during build time;
+- Allow all configuration via env vars;